-Single location in the municipality of Assmannshausen (district of Rüdesheim) in the German Rheingau growing region.
-The name does not derive from the place of horror, but from the Old High German "Helda" for slag heap or steep slope.
-It is documented that at least since the year 1470 the varietyPinot Noir was cultivated here.
-In 1814, on the occasion of his trip to the Rhine, the wine connoisseur and poet Johann Wolfgang von Goethe (1749-1832), who otherwise preferred white wines, praised Höllenberg red wine in the highest tones.
+single vineyard in the municipality of Assmannshausen (district of Rüdesheim) in the German wine-growing region of Rheingau.
+The name is not derived from the place of horror, but from the Old High German "Helda" for slag heap or steep slope.
+There is documentary evidence that the Pinot Noir variety has been cultivated here since at least 1470.
+In 1814, on the occasion of his trip to the Rhine, the wine connoisseur and poet Johann Wolfgang von Goethe (1749-1832), who otherwise preferred white wines, praised the Höllenberg red wine in the highest terms.

 The south- and southwest-facing vineyards at 80 to 300 metres above sea level extend from the Rhine to a side valley and cover 46 hectares of vineyards.
 With slopes ranging from 30 to 60%, the site is one of the steepest vineyards in Germany.
 The microclimate is positively influenced by the Rhine.
 The medium to deep soils consist of violet-coloured, leafy layers of weathered Taunus phyllite slate with admixtures of loess loam with a high heat storage capacity.
 Due to its excellent suitability for red wine,Pinot Noir is cultivated here, but also Riesling.
 The wineries Allendorf, Chat Sauvage, Dr. Corvers-Kauter, Hessische Staatsweingüter, Johanninger, Kesseler, König Klaus & Ursula, König Robert, Krone, Künstler Gunter, G.H. von Mumm, Ress Balthasar, Schloss Schönborn and Wilhelm Mohr Erben all have shares in the vineyard.